Sabbath Food: Part 6

 Continuing still in Deuteronomy 5:

-13: Six days thou shalt labour, and do all thy work {melakah}
+13: Six days thou shalt labour, and do all thy work {melakah}:

-{melakah}, thou, nor thy son, nor thy daughter, nor thy manservant, nor thy maidservant, nor thine ox, nor thine ass, nor any of thy cattle, nor thy stranger that is within thy gates; that thy manservant and thy maidservant may rest as well as thou.
+14: But the seventh day is the sabbath of the LORD thy God: in it thou shalt not do any work {melakah}, thou, nor thy son, nor thy daughter, nor thy manservant, nor thy maidservant, nor thine ox, nor thine ass, nor any of thy cattle, nor thy stranger that is within thy gates; that thy manservant and thy maidservant may rest as well as thou.

 There is a lot of information in verse 14.
 We know, for example, that in order for farmers to allow Sabbath rest for their livestock, Jesus said that the effort required to look after livestock (milking, etc.) on the Sabbath is okay (Luke 13:15).